rdlauer/articles/nativescript/windows-installing/post.md

 What's that?
 You want to build and test on iOS?
 Read on!

+<a name="ios"></a>
 ## Building for iOS

 A natural limitation of developing cross-platform apps on Windows is the fact that the Xcode build tools are only available for macOS.
 There are plenty of ways to work around this though!

 1. Try the aforementioned [Telerik AppBuilder](http://www.telerik.com/platform/appbuilder) (with its optional [extension for Visual Studio](http://www.telerik.com/platform/appbuilder/visual-studio-extension)) to build your apps for iOS in the cloud.
-2. Standalone build services like BuddyBuild let you add cloud builds to your continuous integration/continuous delivery workflow.
-NEED LINK TO TODD'S POST!!!!
+2. Standalone build services like [BuddyBuild](https://www.buddybuild.com/) let you add cloud builds to your continuous integration/continuous delivery workflow.
 3. If you have a Mac available, use it!
 By using a network share or code repository you can easily share code between Windows and Mac to perform builds and use the iOS Simulator.

+<a name="updating"></a>
 ## Updating NativeScript

 After a successful NativeScript installation, your next question might be how to **update** the NativeScript framework.
 There is a great [guide for upgrading NativeScript](http://docs.nativescript.org/releases/upgrade-instructions), which boils down to simply running `npm install -g nativescript` to get the latest bits (regardless of how you initially installed NativeScript).

-*Be sure to follow that same guide to quickly upgrade all of your individual NativeScript projects!*
+*Be sure to follow that same guide to also quickly upgrade all of your individual NativeScript projects!*

-## What's Next?
+## Get Started!

 Once NativeScript is installed, you should start with our [comprehensive getting started tutorial](http://docs.nativescript.org/) to develop a cross-platform app using plain JavaScript or TypeScript + Angular!